Tournament Details

 Student anglers in both the 11-14 and 15-18 age category will fish in two man teams with their cumulative weight adding up to the total weight for each school team.
 Two man teams will share each boat along with an adult volunteer.
 Adults cannot fish, but may assist anglers in netting fish.
 A limit of five bass of a minimum of 14 inches can be weighed in for each two man team.
 Only five bass can be in an angler team’s possession at any time.

-All student anglers participating in the tournament will be paired with the adult angler and boat captain that they bring.
+All student anglers participating in the tournament will be paired with the adult and boat captain that they bring.
 All anglers must at all times wear a US Coast Guard approved personal floatation device (PFD).
 Boat captains will not be able to guide anglers to fishing locations, but take guidance from the student anglers aboard their vessel.
 Anglers will be allowed to operate the trolling motor.
 When two school anglers share the boat, the boat captains must make sure that anglers switch at the dedicated halfway point in order for anglers to have equal opportunities to fish from the front of the boat and the back.

 Allowable Gear Types and Lures

 Permitted methods of fishing will be the use of artificial lures only, no live bait of any sort.
 Only one fishing rod may be in use at any one time by an angler.
 Participants must only use the gear that is in the boat when the boat leaves the dock at the start of the day.
-Bass may be landed by use of conventional hook and line.
+Bass may be landed by use of conventional hook and line only.
 No snagging of fish allowed.
-No live bait or trolling is allowed.
+No live bait or trolling allowed.

 Boat Requirements